jannikrl/dse/README.md

 # Design System Editor
-The editor is a project I build to learn technologies within the React eco-system.
+The editor is build to learn technologies within the React eco-system.
 The editor is build using:
 - Redux Toolkit
 - TypeScript
 - Hooks